Detectability of Supermassive Dark Stars with the Roman Space Telescope: Signatures of unlensed SMDS vs. the first galaxies with RST

 In Fig.~\ref{fig:Pop3spectra100} we contrast the SEDs of SMDSs to those of older Pop~III/II galaxies.
 For all, except the Pop~III.1 galaxies we chose their age to be 100~Myrs.
 Pop~III.1 galaxies have a top heavy IMF, and, as we mentioned in our discussion of Fig.~\ref{fig:Pop3scaled}, all their stars go dim when the galaxy is roughly 3.5~Myrs old, which is the age we assumed for those type galaxies (Pop~III.1) in Fig.~\ref{fig:Pop3spectra100}.
 Note how the spectra of all 100 Myrs old galaxies considered contain no distinctive features at the wavelengths of interest.
 On the other hand, the Pop~III.1A galaxies (age 3.5~Myrs) are distinctive due to the strong \Lyalpha nebular emission line, which should be easily detectable with spectroscopy and also drives up the integrated flux in the F158 to become higher than the corresponding one for the SMDSs.

 The main take away from Fig.~\ref{fig:Pop3spectra100} is that old (100 Myr) Pop~III/II galaxies are great SMDSs chameleons.
 The SEDs of SMDSs formed via DM capture (top row of Fig~\ref{fig:Pop3spectra100}) is nearly identical, up to the He~II $\lambda$1640 absorption line, to the SEDs of all 100 Myrs old galaxies considered (i.e. Pop~III.2 A/C, Pop~III.Kroupa A/C,Pop~II.Kroupa A/C).
-When contrasting SEDs of SMDSs formed via adiabatic contraction to those of old (100~Myrs) Pop~III/II galaxies (lower row of Fig.~\ref{fig:Pop3spectra100}) we find that the spectra Pop~II.Kroupa galaxies (dotted green lines) are essentially identical with those of SMDSs formed via AC.
-Yes, the later exhibit a He~II $\lambda1640$ absorption line, as long as they are more massive than $M\gtrsim 10^5\Msun$ (see lower right panel of Fig.~\ref{fig:spectra}).
+When contrasting SEDs of SMDSs formed via adiabatic contraction to those of old (100~Myrs) Pop~III/II galaxies (lower row of Fig.~\ref{fig:Pop3spectra100}) we find that the spectra of Pop~II.Kroupa galaxies (dotted green lines) are very similar to those of SMDSs formed via AC.
+However, the two cases differ in that only the SMDS exhibit a He~II $\lambda1640$ absorption line, for masses $M\gtrsim 10^5\Msun$ (see lower right panel of Fig.~\ref{fig:spectra}).
 In principle one can detect this line with dedicated spectroscopic studies.
 However, for objects at z$>$10.7, the line is outside of the wavelength range probed by RST and would require followup studies (e.g. with JWST).

-We end the discussion of Figs.~\ref{fig:Pop3spectra} and~\ref{fig:Pop3spectra100} by pointing out that the hottest SMDSs ($T_{eff}\gtrsim 5\times10^4$~K, typically reached by SDMSs formed via DM capture) could actually have significant nebular emission, as shown by~\cite{Zackrisson:2011}.
+We end the discussion of Figs.~\ref{fig:Pop3spectra} and~\ref{fig:Pop3spectra100} by pointing out that the hottest SMDSs ($T_{\rm eff} \gtrsim 5\times10^4$~K, typically reached by SDMSs formed via DM capture) could actually have significant nebular emission, as shown by~\cite{Zackrisson:2011}.
 This would further complicate the prospects of disambiguation between SMDSs and the first galaxies based on their SEDs.
+Namely, for each SMDSs for which nebular emission is significant one could identify, in principle, a galactic counterpart with similar photometric of spectral signatures.
 Moreover, such objects (SMDSs surrounded by an ionization bounded nebula) could, in principle, be resolved as compact extended objects.
 We leave the detailed investigation of the possible role of nebular emission from the hottest dark stars on their detectable signatures for a future study.
+Our expectations are that, whenever SMDSs form a ionization bounded nebula the disambiguation between such an object a compact (i.e. unresolved or poorly resolved) early galaxy would be nearly impossible with RST.
+For a more in depth discussion see Appendix~\ref{ap:Nebular}.